 With this skill, you must become aware of who you may need to collaborate with before the need arises.
 Do your research and know who to call upon at any point.
 This allows you to then cope with any problem in a cool and efficient manner.

-8. Targets and Setting Goals
+8. Setting Goals

 Here, you must identify the target or goal at the earliest opportunity and then bring forward the other organizational skills that I have mentioned.